 What to wear for a photoshoot is one of the questions we get asked the most often and rightly so, because how you dress for a photoshoot can have a big impact on the images we create for you.
 We give you the best possible chance of looking amazing for your portrait with our experience and state of the art studio but obviously the subject (you) also plays a big part in the final product.
-We are able to direct you to get the best outcome, but so you have a good idea beforehand, we have gone over our top tips for what to wear during your family photoshoot or executive portrait session.
+A professional photographer is able to direct you to get the best outcome, but so you have a good idea beforehand, we have gone over our top tips for what to wear during your family photoshoot or executive portrait session.

 What to wear to a photoshoot with your family:

 - Clothing and make-up should complement skin tone, hair and eye colour.
 Contrast is key and we are trying to make the faces of each family member express emotion through the photos.
 We don't want what you are wearing to drown out the love we are trying to capture in your family portraits.

 - Stick to clothing in solid colours.
 Blue, green and red tends to convert best to black & white.
 Be careful with white though as it tends to be very distracting especially if you have a darker skin tone.
 As a general rule, darker colours will blend into the background more while lighter colours will give that fresh, vibrant look.
 Which is why you often hear people say that darker colours are slimming.